-- decreases the incidence of dental caries (tooth decay).
+- reduces the incidence of dental caries (tooth decay).

-- Skim milk – contains a maximum of 0.15 per cent fat.
+- skim milk – has a maximum of 0.15 per cent fat.
 There are some brands of reduced-fat and skim milk that have vitamin A and D added to replace the naturally occurring vitamins that are reduced when the fat is removed.

 - UHT (ultra-high temperature-treated) milk – is treated with very high heat to allow milk to be stored for long periods.

 When shopping for milk, you might have seen the word ‘permeate’ on the label.
 Permeate is the term used in the dairy industry that refers to the lactose, vitamin and mineral content that has been extracted from milk using ultrafiltration – it is not an addition of anything to milk that was not already there.